Watchmaker Glossary

 Name given to the planetary, mechanism representing the movement of the planets, after Charles, fourth Earl of Orrery.

-Regulating organs
+Regulating bodies

 (or regulators)